jamesiarmes/jamesiarmes.github.io/resume.md

 * GlusterFS

 ## Work Experience
+**Senior Infrastructure Engineer / Technical Lead**<br />
+Nava PBC<br />
+March 2020 - Present

+> Lead a team of engineers and professional services consultants to manage and
+> deploy logging solutions on AWS for the Centers for Medicare & Medicaid
+> Services.
+>
+> • Work directly with government stakeholders to identify problems and develop
+> solutions.
+> • Reduced infrastructure cost over 70% by employing modern architectures and
+> best practices for Splunk on AWS.
+> • Developed and deployed automated processes to reduce toil and support
+> tickets allowing the team to focus on solving new problems.
+> • Mentored other engineers in order to improve their skills and increase team
+> velocity over time.
+> • Interviewed potential candidates for positions on the engineering team.

 **Senior Cloud Software Engineer**<br />
-Acquia
+Acquia<br />
-September 2014 - present
+September 2014 - March 2020

-> Designed and drove development for distributed file system and database
+> Design and drive development and maintenance for distributed file system and
-> hosting systems and provisioning services to support cloud hosting customers.
+> database systems and provisioning services to support cloud hosting customers.
+>
+> * Architected software and infrastructure for new distributed data services to
+> improve customer experience and reduce related support tickets.
+> * Mentor other engineers in order to improve their skills and increase team
+> velocity over time.
-> Mentored fellow engineers and facilitated scrum processes.
+> * Developed and facilitated scrum process and organized regular cross-team
+> scrum collaboration.
+> * Interviewed potential candidates for positions on the engineering team.

 **Web Developer**<br />
 Self-employed<br />
-December 2009 - present
+December 2009 - December 2018

 > Spearheaded the development of various web based projects including
 > proprietary e-commerce solutions, Drupal websites, e-commerce websites using